-Bursting with pride for the man as he climbs from the canvas six times obliterated in Kingston
+That will.
+Bursting with pride for the man as he climbs from the canvas six times, obliterated, in Kingston.

 One of my fondest memories will remain, bringing that smile to your face Joe.
-Knowing that once upon a time, I made your day.
+And knowing that once upon a time, I made your day.

 Rest in Peace, Champ.